alphagov/notifications-manuals/src/docs/autoscaling.md

 The definition of `min_instance_count` and `max_instance_count` can be found in the latter section.

-### Queue consumers ###
+### Delivery workers ###
-The autoscaler checks the total number of messages in the queues (ApproximateNumberOfMessages) of the app.
+The autoscaler checks the total number of messages in the queues (ApproximateNumberOfMessages) of the app and scaled accordingly.
 One app can use multiple queues.
+This scaling is applicable to database tasks, CSV job processor, notifications senders and various research and priority jobs.

 For example,
 ```notify-delivery-worker-sender``` is an app for delivering the notifications to the service providers, i.e. AWS SES and text messaging providers.
 The celery worker consumes job from two queues: ```send-sms-tasks``` and ```send-sms-tasks``` are being monitored.
 The number of instances is then calculated as:-